How to dress and present?

 Step 4.
 Submit your poster for free printing on time (see directions below).

-- A hybrid event on April 18/19th: events might be online or in-person; Zoom links might be available for additional attendance; the Zoom session will be provided to you; the types of events available will be department-specific; the deposit of your poster or recorded oral presentation into university SUNY Digital Library is available as an opt-in; the length of each session will be 45-50-minutes long, with 10-15-minute breaks in-between
+- The event will be hybrid: events might be online or in-person; Zoom links might be available for additional attendance; the Zoom session will be provided to you by your departmental representative; the types of events available will be department-specific; the deposit of your poster or recorded oral presentation into university SUNY Digital Library is available as an opt-in; the length of each session will be 45-50-minutes long, with 10-15-minute breaks in-between; typical presentations are 10-15 minute long.

-- Submissions to departmental reps will open on March 10th and close on March 24th via Google forms
+- Submissions to departmental reps will open on March 13 and close on April 3 via Google forms.

-- The schedule will be published on April 9th; users will be able to sort it by subject, time, and presenter
+- The schedule will be published on Wednesday, April 16.

 What information will I be asked to submit to the departmental rep?

-- Submission Type (e.g., a poster or a talk)
+- Submission Type (e.g., a poster, a talk, or some other activity)

-- Presenter(s)/Author Name(s) (full formal First and Last name)
+- Presenter(s)/Author Name(s) (full formal Last name, First name)

-- Mentor/Sponsor Name (full formal First and Last name)
+- Mentor/Sponsor Name (full formal Last name, First name)

 - Abstract (under 50 words; please ask the mentor to edit it)